gmflau/k8-spark-connector-test/README.md

 ### Submitting our application as Spark application to the K8 cluster
-For example, Apache Spark is installed at /Users/gilbertlau/spark-2.4.0-bin-hadoop2.7:
+In my environment, Apache Spark is installed under /Users/gilbertlau/spark-2.4.0-bin-hadoop2.7.
+This example will run the com.datastax.HelloWorld scala program.
+If you want to run the InsertExample program, you can replace **--class com.datastax.HelloWorld** with **--class com.datastax.InsertExample"** in the following command.
 ```
 $ /Users/gilbertlau/spark-2.4.0-bin-hadoop2.7/bin/spark-submit \
    --master k8s://https://k8-1117-ak-gml-aks-rg-f26e06-05524b44.hcp.westus2.azmk8s.io:443 \